1000obo/1000obo.github.io/_pages/about.md

 I am interested in conducting research in the areas of social intelligent agents, human-agent interaction, video games, and social sciences.

 My most recent work has focused on the incorporation of concepts related with social identities and practices into virtual agents and agent-based social simulations.
+I have also been exploring the potential of using video games as a tool to explore socially appropriate behaviour and human-AI partnership.

 In addition to my PhD studies, I actively contribute to the outreach efforts of my research lab by managing its social media channels.
 During my free time, I enjoy painting and writing poetry, as well as reading on mental health related topics.